ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

--   **Single-mode mapsets must include a reasonable spread of at least two difficulties.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific ranking criteria.
+-   **Single-mode mapsets must include a reasonable spread of at least two difficulties.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
+Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's lowest difficulty must be below 2.00 stars.
--   **Hybrid mapsets without osu!standard difficulties must include a reasonable spread of at least two difficulties per mode.** The lowest difficulty of each mode cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific ranking criteria.
+-   **Hybrid mapsets without osu!standard difficulties must include a reasonable spread of at least two difficulties per mode.** The lowest difficulty of each mode cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
+Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's lowest difficulty must be below 2.00 stars.
 -   **If a hybrid mapset includes osu!standard difficulties...**
-    -   **A reasonable spread of at least two osu!standard difficulties must be included.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific ranking criteria.
+    -   **A reasonable spread of at least two osu!standard difficulties must be included.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
     -   **Converted difficulties must form a reasonable spread.** For example, a mapset with Easy and Normal osu!standard difficulties and an Insane osu!catch difficulty is not permitted.
 One or more additional difficulties may need to be added to fill the gap.
     -   **Any two or more osu!taiko or osu!mania difficulties must be arranged in a reasonable spread.** The lowest difficulty cannot be harder than a Hard.
     -   **One or more osu!catch difficulties may be included.** The lowest difficulty cannot be harder than an Insane.
 -   **Mapsets must have a minimum drain time of 30 seconds.** This ensures each ranked map has a practical play-time.
 -   **Marathons must have a minimum drain time of 5 minutes.** This excludes especially long mapsets from requiring a spread of difficulties.
--   **Excluding a mapset’s hardest difficulty, a difficulty’s name must accurately indicate its level of difficulty.** Conventional difficulty names vary between modes, but any set of clearly progressive difficulty names can be alternatively used.
-Additionally, a mapset’s hardest difficulty should not use a name misrepresentative of its difficulty.
+-   **Excluding a mapset’s hardest difficulty, a difficulty’s name must accurately indicate its level of difficulty.** Conventional difficulty names vary between game modes, but any set of clearly progressive difficulty names can be alternatively used.
+Additionally, a mapset’s hardest difficulty should not use a misrepresentative difficulty name.
 -   **A difficulty’s name must be unrelated to a username.** Guest difficulties, however, may indicate possession with its mappers’ username or nickname. (e.g. Guest Mapper’s Insane).
 Words that happen to be usernames are acceptable within difficulty names as long as they relate to the song.
 -   **Additionally, a mapset host cannot indicate possession in a difficulty’s name.** (e.g. Mapset Host’s Insane).
 Conflicts caused by mapping multiple songs with the same metadata and collaborative difficulties are the only exceptions.
 -   **A mapset host must have mapped equal or more drain time than any guest difficulty mappers.** This is to provide credit where credit is due.